-A middle class connected
+A middle-class connected

 Yet to succeed in China, traders must keep in mind some special characteristics that affect the middle class of the country.
 First, they prefer new products and they are looking for news all the time.
 Moreover, they are the first to adapt easily to new technology and have adopted social media and digital.
 Finally, although they use up luxury products, known for their brands, there is a lack of an emotional connection which leads to customer loyalty.

-The Chinese middle class has readily embraced the digital and social media.
+The Chinese middle class has readily embraced digital and social media.
 Among the 1.2 billion social media users throughout the world 400 or 450 million of them are located in China.
-This is one of the most socially engaged markets in the world, with 84% of Internet users participating at least once a month with activities such as downloading videos, sharing photos or even microblogging.
+This is one of the most socially engaged markets in the world, with 84% of Internet users participating at least once a month with activities such as downloading videos, sharing photos, or even microblogging.

 76% of social media users in China also create content and are not just users.
-To compare, in the United States, only 24% of users creating content.
-The Chinese type netizen has on average 55 or 64 years, it is more active on social media such as American type netizen aged on average between 25 to 34 years old.
-These users belonging to the middle class like to share information about the brands they consume and those they don’t appreciate, making internet an important communication platform for luxury brands.
+To compare, in the United States, only 24% of users create content.
+The Chinese type netizen has on average 55 or 64 years, it is more active on social media such as American type netizen aged average between 25 to 34 years old.
+These users belonging to the middle class like to share information about the brands they consume and those they don’t appreciate, making the internet an important communication platform for luxury brands.

 E-commerce, the largest sales network in China

 Moreover, e-commerce, including apps also available on mobile phones, is probably the sales network with the greatest potential to reach the middle class.
 The Forrester Consulting forecasts combine sales in B-to-B but also in B-to-C and announce about $ 315 billion in sales within two years.